 Your attorney may also challenge the legality of the evidence presented against you, or establish a defense based on reasonable doubt.
 Some strategies include a combination of these methods and more.
 Absence of intent to commit fraud is another defense that may be exercised in your case.
 Intent is the foundation of the vast majority of fraud allegations.
 Other potential defense strategies include entrapment and arguing the statements at issue were not false.
 Your local attorney may challenge whether the alleged fraudulent statements you made were opinion or fact, rather than motivated to defraud an individual or organization.
 In many cases, those accused of fraud are unaware that the statements they made or the actions they took could be considered fraudulent.

 Being charged with fraud can be a worrisome and time-consuming process, which is why it’s important to have an experienced lawyer on your side.
 By contacting a Fairfax fraud lawyer you are taking an important step toward minimizing the harm of your charges.
 Call today to set up a free consultation to discuss your specific case and the legal options at your disposal.

-A person charged with fraud should contact a lawyer for several reasons.
-Primarily, the possible implications of a criminal conviction, if you are convicted of fraud, can be up to a year in jail and up to $2,500 fine.
+A person charged with this offense should contact a lawyer for several reasons.
+Primarily, the possible implications of a criminal conviction, if you are convicted, can be up to a year in jail and up to $2,500 fine.
 In addition, it will likely affect your employment.
 It is a crime of moral turpitude, so it could result in the loss of your job or the loss of future employment.